Watch This Interview

 Suggestions for Getting to Know Indigenous Neighbours

 God calls us to love our neighbours.
 One of the simplest ways to demonstrate that, with any neighbour, is to find out what is important to them.
-Here are a few ways that, even in a time of restricted social gathering, you can take a next step in finding out what is important to the Indigenous neighbours with whom we live side by side.
+Here are a few ways that you can take a next step in finding out what is important to the Indigenous neighbours with whom we live side by side.

 These are books I have read, have found helpful (and often enjoyable), and would recommend.
 A word of caution: not all these authors or books will be friendly to the Church or Christian teaching.
 But that is something we need to understand, and be prepared to listen to, on our journey of becoming better neighbours.